But, after some additional research, you find out that you might not be able to sell it because it falls into one of Amazon’s restricted categories.

 Your safest course of action is to comply with all of Amazon’s rules and regulations.

-Why go through the trouble of selling in a restricted category?
+Why go through the trouble of selling in Amazon gated categories?

-Granted, there are some fairly extreme requirements for a number of the restricted categories in Amazons.
+Granted, there are some fairly extreme requirements for a number of the restricted categories on Amazon.
 But, for any seller willing to go that “extra mile,” many of these categories possess huge sales opportunities.

 And remember: Look for possibilities where others won’t.
 It’s the key to your Amazon success.